spudz68/-Dayz-Deer-Isle-Complete-Vehicles-Boosted/README.md

 To install these files simply reset your  CFG and XMLS to default, then upload these over the top of your existing files and restart your server.

 cfggameplay.json
-Includes map function config that shows player position without needing GPS Receiver, tourist map or compass, and build anywhere settings. cfggameplay.json must be enabled in server settings and / or serverdz.cfg.
+Includes map function config that shows player position without needing GPS Receiver, tourist map or compass, unlimited sprint, and build anywhere settings. cfggameplay.json must be enabled in server settings and / or serverdz.cfg.
 DO NOT USE cfggameplay,json if you don't want build anywhere enabled.

 globals.xml